Move (The Move album): Later sessions

 The band returned to Advision on 6 July to record a new Wood composition, "Flowers in the Rain", the only track recorded during this session.
 The next sessions occurred in August, when the group recorded "Cherry Blossom Clinic" along with "Vote For Me" at Advision on 25 August.
 However, the group was not satisfied with their arrangement of "Cherry Blossom Clinic", and it was discarded.
 After appearing on BBC's radio show Easy Beat performing "Morning Dew", "Stephanie Knows Who", "Flowers in the Rain" and "So You Want to Be a Rock 'n' Roll Star" in September 1967, the group for the first time entered Olympic Studios, with Glyn Johns engineering, to record "Yellow Rainbow" the following month.
-This was due to the fact that Olympic had better equipment compared to Advision studios, who didn't install an 8-track tape device until 1968.
+This was due to the fact that Olympic had better equipment compared to Advision studios, who did not install an 8-track tape device until 1968.

 "Cherry Blossom Clinic" was once again revisited on 1 November, with a string and horn arrangement.
 During this session, they also recorded an alternative version of "Vote For Me" which was later discarded.
 "Fire Brigade" and "The Girl Outside" were also first attempted at Olympic on 16 November of that year, but were not finalized.
 The group returned to Olympic the following month, and on 19 December they recorded "Mist on a Monday Morning".
 Four days later, they finalized both "Fire Brigade" and "The Girl Outside" at De Lane Lea Studios.
 The final session for the album was held on 4 February 1968, where "Useless Information" and "Zing!
 Went the Strings of My Heart" were both recorded at Advision.
 It is unclear on which date "Hey Grandma" was recorded, but it is thought to be in 1967.